KwaiVGI/CamCloneMaster/README.md

 python inference_camclone.py --cameraclone_type v2v --dataset_path demo/example_csv/infer/example_camclone_testset.csv --ckpt_path models/CamCloneMaster-Wan2.1/CamCloneMaster-Step9500.ckpt --output_dir demo/camclone_v2v_output
 ```

+#### Step 4: Test your own videos

+To test your own videos, structure your test data according to the `demo/example_csv/infer/example_camclone_testset.csv` file.
+The required data will vary based on the generation mode:

+*   **For Camera Controlled Image-to-Video Generation, you will need to provide:**
+    *   `ref_video_path`: The reference video for camera motion.
+    *   `first_frame_path`: The initial frame of the target video.
+    *   `caption`: A description of the target video.

+*   **For Camera Controlled Video-to-Video Re-generation, you will need to provide:**
+    *   `ref_video_path`: The reference video for camera motion.
+    *   `content_video_path`: The reference video for the content.
+    *   `caption`: A description of the target video.
+    *   The `first_frame_path` is not needed, as the system defaults to using the first frame of the content reference video.

+**Note:** If your camera reference video is not at a 480x832 resolution, it will be automatically resized and cropped.
+Because camera motion is highly dependent on resolution, this can affect comparisons.
+For details on the resizing process, please refer to the [CamCloneDataset](https://vscode.dev/github/KwaiVGI/CamCloneMaster/blob/main/inference_camclone.py#L111) class.

+To accurately compare the camera motion of the generated video with your reference video, you have two options:

+1.  **Pre-process the reference video:** Before inference, use the `resize_and_crop_videos.py` script to resize your camera motion reference video to 480x832.
+2.  **Use the visualization script:** The `vis_camclone_results` script will automatically sample, resize, and crop your reference video—in the same way as the `CamCloneDataset` class—when it concatenates the reference and target videos for comparison.

 ### Training

 #### Step 1: Set up the environment